Motor Carrier Permit (MCP) - Frequently Asked Questions

 2415 First Avenue, Sacramento, CA 95818

-A Motor Carrier Permit may be suspended when any of the following actions/activities occur:
+An MCP may be suspended when any of the following actions/activities occur:

-- Failure to maintain liability and/or Worker’s Compensation insurance.
+- Failure to maintain liability and/or worker's’ compensation insurance.

 There are many permits that may be required when operating commercial vehicles in and out of California in addition to the MCP.
 Utilize the following websites for additional information regarding permits for commercial vehicles.